google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 1. Through the `Feature-Policy` HTTP header.
 2. With the `allow` attribute on iframes.

+The biggest difference between the HTTP header and the `allow` attribute is that the `allow` attribute only controls features within an frame.
+The header can control features in the main response + any iframe'd content within the page.
+This is because [iframes inherit the polices of their parent page](#inheritancerules).
+{: .key-point }

 ### The `Feature-Policy` HTTP header {: #header }

 The easiest way to use Feature Policy is by sending the `Feature-Policy` HTTP header with the response of a page.
-It's value is the policy or set of policies that you want the browser to respect for a given origin:
+The value of this header is a policy or set of policies that you want the browser to respect for a given origin:

 ```
 Feature-Policy: <feature> <allow list origin(s)>